ch33zer/blaise.bike/_posts/2021-7-1-day_5_salem_to_coburg_back_on_the_road.md

 [![]({{ site.baseurl }}/assets/1625187909545148-3.png)]({{ site.baseurl }}/assets/1625187909545148-3.png)

 I got a tent site and immediately took a nap.
 There are three other bikers all doing the same route tonight so I hope to get a bit of info about upcoming obstacles.
 I'm tied and going to cook some dinner then head to bed, see you tomorrow!

-Mileage: 77Consumption:Jimmy Dean Sausage Roll breakfastBananaCarton of 2% milk1 Clif bar2 shot blocksHuge omelette with hash brownsOrange juiceLots of peanut MnMs
+Mileage: 77

+Consumption:

+* Jimmy Dean Sausage Roll breakfast
+* Banana
+* Carton of 2% milk
+* 1 Clif bar
+* 2 shot blocks
+* Huge omelette with hash browns
+* Orange juice
+* Lots of peanut MnMs